mindctrl/alienship/readme.txt

 Alien Ship WordPress Theme
 --------------------------

-Alien Ship is an HTML5 responsive starter theme for WordPress.
+Alien Ship is a responsive starter theme for WordPress.
 It uses Twitter's Bootstrap version 2.x.
 It comes with core HTML, CSS, and Javascript for type, form, grids, navigation, buttons, dropdown menus, and more.
-It includes a number of shortcodes to enable quick placement of buttons, labels, alerts, panels, wells, etc. Visit http://www.johnparris.com/alienship/ to see the theme in action, to download it, or to read the documentation.
+Visit http://www.johnparris.com/alienship/ to see the theme in action, to download it, or to read the documentation.

 If you would like to contribute, please fork it and submit your pull requests.
 Thanks!